TheGrummanX29/Skvorogon-Automatic-bird-repeller/README.md

 # Skvorogon: Automatic bird repeller
 <img src="images/Skvorogon.png" alt="Title" width="100%">

-An autonomous robot has been developed to disperse birds in cowsheds.
+A semi-autonomous robot has been developed to disperse birds in cowsheds.
 The robot must drive through the center of the cowshed using all the scaring systems.
 Namely, to conduct laser beams at bird concentrations, feed and farms located above the cows' heads.

 The operator can take control using the FPV camera and remote control, or switch to automatic operation mode both from the remote control and from the telegram bot.